yashfx/Stochastic-Oscillator/README.md

 # Stochastic-Oscillator
-Using Pandas dataframe I am calculating the values of oscillators
+Using Pandas dataframe calculating the values of oscillators